Manage Adaptive Learning (Instructor)

 Create/Edit Competencies

-Alternatively, instructors can also link competencies to an exercise or lecture unit on the respective management page using the selection box shown below.
+Instructors can link competencies to an exercise or lecture unit on the respective management page using the selection box shown below.

 Manage Relations